 Statistics - Variation

-Variation is a measure of how spread out the data is around the centre of the data.
+Variation is a measure of how spread out the data is around the center of the data.

 The Variation of the Data

 Measures of variation are statistics of how far away the values in the observations (data points) are from each other.

 There are different measures of variation.
 The most commonly used are:

 Measures of variation combined with an average (measure of center) gives a good picture of the distribution of the data.

 Note: These measures of variation can only be calculated for numerical data.

 The range is the difference between the smallest and the largest value of the data.